agmsmith/ObfuscateDirectoryTree/README.md

 ======================

-A BeOS/Haiku command line tool for copying a directory tree and obfuscating the actual data.
+A BeOS/Haiku command line tool for copying a directory tree and obfuscating the actual data by mostly zeroing it out (compresses really well after that too).
 Useful for recreating file system bugs while removing personal information.

 AGMS20140424